LucaAAntonelli/nixos-config/README.md

 1. **Install NixOs**

-   First install nixos using any [graphical ISO image](https://nixos.org/download.html#nixos-iso).
+   First install NixOS using any [graphical ISO image](https://nixos.org/download.html#nixos-iso).
    > Only been tested using the Gnome graphical installer and choosing the ```No desktop``` option durring instalation.

 2. **Clone the repo**